biomassive-salesforce/node-visualforce/README.md

 ##Node-visualforce.

-Node Visualforce allows a user to deploy a static web project into a Salesforce ORG as Visualforce pages including their static resources (css, img, fonts, js).
+Node-visualforce allows a user to deploy a static web project into a Salesforce ORG as Visualforce pages including their static resources (css, img, fonts, js).
 It converts .html files to visualforce .page format and generates the corresponding apex tags and xml files.
 For the static resources it compresses all files in the designated folder to a one .resource file generating also it's xml.
-This Grunt Plugin works using the migration tool ANT API to connect to a Salesforce ORG, so it requires ANT installed.
+This Grunt plugin works using the migration tool API to connect to a Salesforce ORG, so it requires ANT installed.

 ###Getting Started

-###Package.json setup
+##Package.json setup

 We recommend that the package.json file includes the following dependencies: